How can we help you today?

 Website maintenance relies on closely monitoring what’s working and what needs improvement.
 To do this, you need to keep track of the following key metrics:

-- Page uptime.
+• Page uptime.
 This fundamental metric reflects how consistently a webpage is operational and accessible to its audience.
+It goes beyond knowing your site is up; it also protects your brand’s reputation.
 The generally accepted industry benchmark for website uptime is 99.9%.

-Analyzing your website’s performance, optimizing code and images, implementing caching, and prioritizing mobile optimization can ensure exceptional website performance.
+Use tools such as Google Analytics, GTmetrix, and UptimeRobot to track and analyze your website’s performance metrics.
+Optimizing code and images, implementing caching, and prioritizing mobile optimization ensure exceptional website performance.
 This will leave a positive impression on visitors and drive your online goals forward.

 Accessibility testing